qdzlug/ironbank-pipeline/stages/import-artifacts/README.md

 - RPM/package files (from open source projects, RHEL RPMs, CentOS, etc. for example)
 - tarballs (from Amazon S3, open source project pages, company project pages, etc.)

-An example of a properly formatted `download.yaml` file with a variety of external resource sources is shown below:
+An example of a properly formatted `download.yaml` file with a variety of external resource types is shown below:

 ```
 resources: